oomintrixx/EC500-hackthon/Chat/README.md

   ### How to use command line
      SET PUBLIC  - make you visible by other users
      SET PRIVATE - hide yourself
-     CHAT [target] - Chat with a user, the user must be "PUBLIC" or in your friendlist !DIS!
-Quit the chat
+     CHAT [target] - Chat with a user and build a session, the user must be "PUBLIC" or in your friendlist !DIS!
+Quit the chat session
      LIST ONLINE - show all online users
      LIST FRIENDS - show all your friends
      LIST APPLY - show the friend applications from others